mattriley/yammer-plugin-for-jenkins/readme.md

 ## Enable Yammer notifications for a job

-In the job configuration, select __Yammer Notification__:
+In the job configuration, under Post-build Actions, select __Yammer Notification__:

 ![Enable Yammer Notifications for a job](https://github.com/mattriley/yammer-plugin-for-jenkins/raw/master/readme/enable_yammer_notifications_for_job.png)

 The OAuth parameters default to environment variables in case the same parameters are used across many jobs.
 For example, you might create a user in Yammer representing Jenkins that will act as the source of all Yammer notifications from Jenkins.

-To set global environment variables, go to: Jenkins at Manage Jenkins > Configure System > Global Properties:
+Global environment variables can be set from Jenkins at Manage Jenkins > Configure System > Global Properties:

 ![OAuth environment variables](https://github.com/mattriley/yammer-plugin-for-jenkins/raw/master/readme/oauth_environment_variables.png)